Neil Adcock: Life

 Adcock was born on 8 March 1931 in Sea Point, Cape Town.

+While his father was away on active service he began to play cricket.
+He stayed with people on a farm at Besters near Ladysmith in Natal (now KwaZulu-Natal).

+His schooling was at St. Charles at Maritzburg, KwaZulu-Natal, Grey High School at Port Elizabeth (now Gqeberha), and at Jeppe High School in Johannesburg.

 He made his Test debut in 1953 at home against New Zealand, after only nine first-class games.
-He finished the series with 24 wickets, including 8 for 87 in his second Test (total for both innings).
+He finished the series with 24 wickets, including 8 for 87 in the two innings of his second Test.

 Adcock was one of the five Wisden Cricketers of the Year in 1961.
 The previous year in South Africa's tour of England he took 26 wickets in the Tests and 108 wickets in total at an average of 14.
 In doing so he became the only fast bowler to take more than 100 wickets in a tour of England.
 It was a controversial tour with his bowling partner Geoff Griffin being no-balled for throwing.

 After retiring from cricket he became a radio commentator and worked in the travel industry.
 Neil Adcock was survived by his wife Maureen, his children from his first marriage to Diana (née Devine) Adcock, daughter Susan Dance, his son Alan and three grandchildren.